PhD Student, School of Philosophical, Anthropological and Film Studies

-He holds a Bachelor's degree in Theories and Practices of Anthropology from the University of Rome La Sapienza, Italy, and a Master's degree in Ethno-Anthropological Sciences from the same institution.
-For his Master's, he conducted 4-month fieldwork research in the Sierra Norte de Puebla, Mexico working with members of the Indigenous Pastoral (Pastoral Indígena), a Catholic movement committed with the cause of indigenous rights.
-His project focused on the processes of land defence that these religious carry out alongside indigenous communities and political activists.
+Lorenzo holds a Bachelor's degree in Theories and Practices of Anthropology from the University of Rome La Sapienza, Italy, and a Master's degree in Ethno-Anthropological Sciences from the same institution.
+For his Master's, he conducted 4-month fieldwork research in the Sierra Norte de Puebla, Mexico working with members of the Indigenous Pastoral (Pastoral Indígena), a Catholic movement committed to the cause of indigenous rights.
+His project focused on land defence processes that these religious carry out alongside indigenous communities and political activists.

-Lorenzo has recently joined the Energy Ethics research group.
-He is also a member of the Centre for Amerindian and Latin American Studies (CAS) at the University of St Andrews.
-He collaborates with the Italian Ethnological Mission in Mexico (Missione Etnologica Italiana in Messico, MEIM) based at the University of Rome La Sapienza.
+Lorenzo has recently joined the Energy Ethics research group, and he is also a member of the Centre for Amerindian and Latin American Studies (CAS) at the University of St Andrews.
+He collaborates with the Italian Ethnological Mission in Mexico (MEIM) at the University of Rome La Sapienza.

 Sapochetti, L. 2019.
 A difesa di un "Progetto di vita": Pastorale Indigena e conflitti territoriali nella Sierra Norte de Puebla (Messico).
 L’Uomo, vol. IX, n.
 1, pp. 171-20.